 Instructions

-• Thoroughly dry the turkey with paper towels.
-Rub the turkey with the half the butter (¼ cup) including the cavity.
+- Thoroughly dry the turkey with paper towels.
+Rub the turkey with ¼ cup of butter, including the cavity.
+Reserve the remaining ¼ cup of butter for basting.

-• Place the turkey breast, skin side up, on the grill grates directly over the drip pan.
+- Place the turkey breast, skin side up, on the grill grates directly over the drip pan.
 Grill the turkey for 18-23 minutes per pound or until the internal temperature reaches 165°F when measured with a meat thermometer.
-To ensure even cooking, turn and bast the breast with remaining butter occasionally.
+To ensure even cooking, turn and baste the breast with the remaining ¼ cup of butter occasionally.